 It is always advisable to consult with a divorce coach or child psychologist so that you and your spouse have the best advice possible in discussing divorce issues with your children.
 Receiving professional advice will help both parents navigate these issues in a way that shields the children from the negative aspects of divorce.
 Additionally, counseling for your children could be a great asset in helping them adjust to their new family model.

-Contact us at Hallier Lawrence if you have any questions or concerns about how to best to talk to your children about this transition.
+Contact us at Hallier Stearns PLC if you have any questions or concerns about how to best to talk to your children about this transition.
 We are here to help.